Consumer Financial Protection Bureau Acting Director Blocks Trump Pick

 “The administration is aware of the suit filed this evening by Deputy Director English.
 However the law is clear: Director Mulvaney is the Acting Director of the CFPB.
 Now that the CFPB’s own General Counsel — who was hired under Richard Cordray — has notified the Bureau’s leadership that she agrees with the Administration’s and DOJ’s reading of the law, there should be no question that Director Mulvaney is the Acting Director.
 It is unfortunate that Mr. Cordray decided to put his political ambition above the interests of consumers with this stunt.”

 No one’s really sure who will be running the CFPB come Monday, but it sure seems that the White House is digging its heels in for a fight.
-However and given Mulvaney’s recent history of arguing that cutting food stamps was an act of “compassion” for taxpayers, folks could be forgiven for thinking he’s a sketchy choice to head-up a watchdog organization.
+However and given Mulvaney’s recent history of arguing that cutting food stamps was an act of “compassion” for taxpayers, folks could be forgiven for thinking he’s a sketchy choice to lead a watchdog organization.
 And of course, Mulvaney is already the Trump budget director, so who really knows what the president was thinking with this appointment.

-(Via New York Times)
+(Via New York Times & CNN)

 Join The Discussion: Log In With